fanout/node-faas-grip/README.md

 Function-as-a-service backends are not well-suited for handling long-lived connections, such as HTTP streams or WebSockets, because the function invocations are meant to be short-lived.
 The FaaS GRIP library makes it easy to delegate long-lived connection management to [Fanout Cloud](https://fanout.io/cloud/).
 This way, backend functions only need to be invoked when there is connection activity, rather than having to run for the duration of each connection.

-This library is intended for use with AWS Lambda and AWS API Gateway.
+This library is intended for use with [AWS Lambda](https://aws.amazon.com/lambda/) (with AWS API Gateway) or [Fly](https://fly.io/).
 Support for other FaaS backends may be added in the future.

-# Setup
+## Setup for Lambda

 Install this module: